WarmingZ/WarmingZ.github.io/_posts/2023/Mar/2023-03-03-word-wide-web.md

 ---
-title: World Wide Web 🕸️
+title: "World Wide Web \U0001F578️"
 layout: post
 subtitle: Interesting architectural solutions for web applications with a brief history overview
-date: '2023-03-02 12:10:39'
+date: 2023-03-02 12:10:39
-# background: "/img/Ukraine2.webp"
 tag: web
 lang: en
 lang-ref: web1
-image: /img/posts/WEB/WEB.png
+image: "/img/posts/WEB/WEB.png"
 description: Interesting architectural solutions for web applications with a brief history overview

 ---
 From the beginning, the web was made up of simple HTML documents that allowed people to exchange information.
 This construction worked thanks to the HTTP protocol, which was an application layer of the `TCP/IP` or `OSI` model.
 The connection between pages, which had their own address, was achieved through hyperlinks that allowed users to navigate between them.
 Therefore, the idea and concept were very simple: it was an exchange of HTML documents connected by hyperlinks.